 St. Mary of Egypt herself exemplifies the vision of this mission.
 Not only did she overcome profane human desire in search of spiritual fulfillment, she did so through acts of generosity and humility.
 Venerable Father Zosima, who witnessed St. Mary’s transformation, didn’t know what to expect when he left the comforts of his monastery to wander the desert.
 To this mission’s end, St. Mary proves that transformation is possible; and Venerable Zosima proves that the established Church often needs to step out of its comfort zone to witness and see to further Christian transformation.

 St. Mary is a great saint of Africa, the ancestral land of Black people, and Zosima is like the Ukrainians who must be driven to action, even if it means working in an apparently barren landscape.
-St. Mary speaks to the social justice because justice takes radical acts of repentance, generosity, and humility.
+St. Mary speaks to social justice because justice takes radical acts of repentance, generosity, and humility.

 The Call for Mission Work